- English »

 As the date of Jasbir’s apparent death was not recorded, it is not clear whether any time elapsed between the time of Sobha’s death, which was determined to have occurred on May 22nd or 23rd, 1954, and his reemergence through the body of Jasbir.
 Ian Stevenson estimated that Jasbir’s apparent death from smallpox occurred in April or May 1954.
 As such, it is possible that Sobha’s death occurred at about the same time as Jasbir’s apparent death, though an exact correlation regarding timing cannot be made.

-Renewal of Relationships: By incarnating into Jasbir’s body, Sobha was eventually reunited with the Tyagi family.
+Renewal of Past Life Relationships through Reincarnation: By incarnating into Jasbir’s body, Sobha was eventually reunited with the Tyagi family.

 Change in Ethnic Affiliation and Caste: Jasbir belonged to the Jat ethnic group.
 Sobha belonged to the higher Brahman caste and he saw it as a demotion that he incarnated as a Jat, though he knew of no wrong action on his part that would account for such a punishment.